Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 **Sign Up:**
 - When *Sign Up* call to action button clicked **modal** is triggered
 - Email input in *modal* has **required attribute**
-- *Close* button closes the *modal*
 - Social media icons return to Home page (social media pages do not exist for this site)
-- Hover over buttons to ensure color change
+- Hover over buttons & social media icons to ensure color change

 **General:**
 - Ran site on Chrome, Mozilla Firefox, Internet Explorer & Safari.